CatFishing4Guyz/cfmaw/README.md

 There isn't much there at the moment.
 When I learn JavaScript or something I'll maybe build a website.

-## Credits
-Magic Man, for developing the API, a bunch of help, and pointing out stupid mistakes.

 ## Installing
 ```
 git clone https://github.com/Monkeys30/cfmaw